jzheng20/webset2/content/_index.md

       items:
         - title: Research
           text: >
+             Our research group focuses on the design and implementation of large-scale local and global optimization algorithms to solve problems that arise in diverse decision-making paradigms such as machine learning, data analysis, and estimation as well as stochastic optimization, optimal control, and complex networks.
 Our algorithms combine mathematical techniques and emerging high-performance computing hardware (e.g., multi-core CPUs, GPUs, and computing clusters) to achieve computational scalability.
 The goal is to make these developments accessible to academic and industrial users by implementing algorithms on easy-to-use and extensible software libraries.<br><br>
              Furthermore, We have applied the algorithms and tools to help collaborators address engineering and scientific questions that arise in diverse application